AlexTsumarov/easy-grabber/easy-grabber/README.txt

 <img src='https://travis-ci.org/AlexTsumarov/easy-grabber.svg'>

-Allows you to grab a World Wide Web site from the Internet to a WordPress posts and categories, recursively creating directories, getting HTML, images, and other files from the server and implements it into your post.
+Allows you to import website pages from the Internet into yours WordPress as a posts and categories, recursively creating directories, getting HTML, images, and other files from the server and implements it into your post.

 Core features: